[Updated: June 30, 2018]

 This course is a self-paced multimedia online course that teaches all aspects of court transcript proofreading – what it is, the spelling, grammar and punctuation you need to know, the process, the technology, how to get and interact with clients, and billing and accounting.
 Caitlin uses videos, screencast demos and many pages of content to teach you the skills you need.
 In addition, there are worksheets and annotated practice transcripts to sharpen these skills along the way.

-You can join the forum to get answers to your questions.
-There is also a Facebook group which is full of useful discussions and interesting information.
-Though the forum is categorized and archived making it easy to search for answers, the Facebook group is more active with constant dialog.
-There is a quiz midway and an exam at the end which you have to pass in order to complete the course and add it to your résumé.
-There is an additional exam you can take in order to get a certificate.
+There is a Facebook group where you can post questions.
+It is full of useful discussions and interesting information, and it is an active group with constant dialog.
+There are multiple quizzes and exams you must pass in order to successfully complete the course and an additional exam you can take in order to get a certificate.

 The full course generally takes two to four months to complete depending on how much time you put into it.
-You have lifetime access to the course, the forum, and the Facebook group.
+You have lifetime access to the course and the Facebook group.

 Though the transcripts are court transcripts, previous legal knowledge is not a prerequisite.
 You’ll learn as you go along.